4C Hair breakage is one of the most common hair problems that gives a lot us with 4C hair sleepless nights! Not literally, but you get the point 🙂

-This section will explore 13 tips to prevent 4C hair from breakage
+In this next section will explore 13 tips to prevent 4C hair from breakage.

 One of the main causes of breakage in 4C hair is lack of adequate moisture which leads to dry and brittle strands that are prone to breakage.

 4C hair should be moisturized regularly as this type of hair tends to lose moisture very fast due to the hair structure.
 You need to pay attention to how you moisturize and seal to achieve maximum moisture retention.

 There are various techniques you can use to ensure maximum moisture retention.
 One of the most popular techniques is the LOC method (Liquid, Oil, Cream).
 This is a method where you apply products in a systematic order to ensure maximum moisture retention.
 Read this article to learn more about the LOC method.